gem/oq-engine/doc/adv-manual/special-features.rst

 mag
   the magnitude of the rupture
 rake
-  the rake of the rupture
-lon
-  the longitude of the hypocenter in degrees lat
+  the rake angle of the rupture surface in degrees lon the longitude of the hypocenter in degrees lat